moby/moby/docs/sources/examples/https.md

 ## Other modes

-If you don’t want to have complete two-way authentication, you can run Docker in various other modes by mixing the flags.
+If you don't want to have complete two-way authentication, you can run Docker in various other modes by mixing the flags.

 ### Daemon modes

  - tlsverify, tlscacert, tlscert, tlskey set: Authenticate clients
  - tls, tlscert, tlskey: Do not authenticate clients

 ### Client modes

  - tls: Authenticate server based on public/default CA pool
  - tlsverify, tlscacert: Authenticate server based on given CA
  - tls, tlscert, tlskey: Authenticate with client certificate, do not authenticate server based on given CA
  - tlsverify, tlscacert, tlscert, tlskey: Authenticate with client certificate, authenticate server based on given CA

-The client will send its client certificate if found, so you just need to drop your keys into \~/.docker/\<ca, cert or key\>.pem
+The client will send its client certificate if found, so you just need to drop your keys into ~/.docker/<ca, cert or key>.pem